 I'm hoping that someone will buy the Df soon and remove the temptation in the runup the Christmas.
 But I'll continue the monitoring.

-The 2020 Z5 has two SD slots and most of Z6 model specs and is currently discounted at £1,549 with the 24-200 zoom so I bought one.
+The 2020 Z5 has two SD slots and most of the Z6 model attributes and is currently discounted at £1,549 with the 24-200 zoom so I bought one .
 Dan Bracaglia described the Z5 at launch as "the best value stills-oriented full-framer".

 [8Dec] The black Df had gone by this morning leaving the five silver models still there.
 I did not regret my decision.